Video Conferencing System Solutions, Technology, and Equipment

 The technology for virtual meeting solutions is here now.
 However, user adoption has yet to take off.
 At first glance, VR video conferencing comes off as a bit gimmicky.
 But for those seeking a more immersive, creative, interactive, and fun way to increase remote team collaboration, it might be a good idea to dig deeper into VR conferencing.

-We’ve all been at a video conference with a team member calling in from the driver’s seat on their way to pick up their kids from school.
-While we don’t condone participating while driving, it shows the power and flexibility of our mobile devices to keep us connected to our teams no matter where we are.
-It’s not a far stretch to imagine those mobile video conferencing tools continually getting better features and enhancements.
-Possibly universal integrations with vehicle displays or maybe the opposite route — safety features to shut down your conference if driving is detected.
+We’ve all been on a video conference with a team member calling in from the driver’s seat on their way to pick up their kids from school.
+While we don’t condone participating while driving, it shows the power and flexibility of our mobile devices to keep us connected to our teams, no matter where we are.
+It’s not a stretch to imagine those mobile video conferencing tools continually getting better features and enhancements.
+Possibly universal integrations with vehicle displays, or maybe the opposite route — safety features to shut down your conference if driving is detected.

 Frequently Asked Questions